cda-tum/mqt-ddsim/docs/source/simulators/NoiseAwareSimulator.rst

 ###############

 .. warning::
-    Current the noise-aware simulator is not exposed via the python bindings.
+    Currently the noise-aware simulator is not exposed via the python bindings.

 Usage as Standalone Executable
 ##############################